uvaai/dpl/exams/practice_exam/exam.md

 *Before you leave the exam room, check with us that your submission was correctly submitted!*

 # The exam

+> Please note that this practice exam is not entirely representative of the upcoming final exam.
+This practice exam consists of a series of sequential questions while the final exam will consist of three seperate individual parts.
+For more information refer to the exam announcement.

 The Iris data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 For each instance, the attributes sepal length, sepal width, petal length, petal width, and species are available.
 The dataset has no missing values.